 Nitrous oxide (N2O) is the fourth most common greenhouse gas, and has 300 times the global warming potential of carbon dioxide.
-This is a major problem for food and beverage retailers who use N2O to make whipped cream (a well-known global beverage company estimates that its use of N2O adds up to 16% of its annual global warming emissions).
-Korvata has invented an alternative way to make whipped cream that emits 50% less greenhouse gas without altering the deliciousness of the end product.
+This is a major problem for food and beverage retailers who use N2O cartridges to make whipped cream.
+Korvata has invented an alternative product that emits 50% less greenhouse gas without altering the deliciousness of the end product.

-Lasting Smiles is an incredibly smooth lip balm created with organic, fair trade products sourced from small-scale farmers in India, Peru, and Burkina Faso.
-It’s made with ingredients like coconut oil, cocoa butter, and shea butter.
+Lasting Smiles is an incredibly smooth lip balm created with organic, fair trade ingredients sourced from small-scale farmers in India, Peru, and Burkina Faso.
 But Lasting Smiles isn’t just about saving consumers from chapped lips.
 The startup has formed a strategic partnership with Smile Train, the largest cleft lip and palate nonprofit in the world.
 Twenty-five cents of every lip balm this startup sells will go directly towards funding surgeries for children with cleft lips and palates.